-- 126. Furthermore, under FHFA's conservatorship Fannie and Freddie have elected to pay Treasury its dividend in cash, even though their net worth includes changes in both cash and non-cash assets.
+- 147. Furthermore, under FHFA's conservatorship Fannie and Freddie have elected to pay Treasury its dividend in cash, even though their net worth includes changes in both cash and non-cash assets.
 In the first quarter of 2013, for example, over \$50 billion of Fannie's profitability resulted from the release of the Company's deferred tax assets valuation allowance-the same non-cash asset that previously created massive paper losses for the Company.
 As a result, Fannie was required to "fund [its] second quarter dividend payment of \$59.4 billion primarily through the issuance of debt securities."
-Fannie, 2013 First Quarter Report, at 42. - 127.
+Fannie, 2013 First Quarter Report, at 42. - 148.
 Borrowing money to pay an enormous dividend on a non-cash profit (due to an accounting reversal) is without precedent in a conservatorship.
-It also is clearly contrary to FHFA's statutory obligations as conservator, as FHFA is operating the Companies in an inherently unsafe and unsound manner and hindering the ability of the Companies to restore their financial health so that they can be returned to normal business operations. - 128.
-The Net Worth Sweep has become a major revenue source for the United States Government at the expense of Plaintiff and other private shareholders.
-For example, the federal government's record-breaking \$53.2 billion surplus for the month of December 2013 was driven in large part by the \$39 billion swept from Fannie and Freddie. - 129.
-As previously noted, Treasury's temporary statutory authority to purchase the securities of the Companies was conditioned on its consideration of certain statutory factors, including "the need to maintain the [Companies'] status as . . . private shareholder-owned compan[ies]" and the Companies' plans "for the orderly resumption of private market funding or capital market access."
-See 12 U.S.C. §§ 1455(l)(1)(C), 1719(g)(1)(C).
-There is no public record that Treasury considered these factors before executing the Net Worth Sweep, and Treasury has asserted that it did not need to consider them.
-Indeed, the terms of the Net Worth Sweep requiring the quarterly payment of all profits and the winding down of the Companies' operations are wholly inconsistent with these factors.
-There is also no evidence that Treasury adequately considered alternatives to the Net Worth Sweep that would have been consistent with its statutory obligations, less harmful to Plaintiff and other private shareholders, and more likely to ensure the Companies' future solvency.
-Finally, there is no evidence that Treasury fulfilled the statutory requirement to report exercises of its temporary purchase authority to Congress upon entering the Net Worth Sweep.
-See 12 U.S.C. §§ 1455(l)(1)(D); 1719(g)(1)(D).
+It also is clearly contrary to FHFA's statutory obligations as conservator, as FHFA is operating the Companies in an inherently unsafe and unsound manner and hindering the ability of the Companies to restore their financial health so that they can be returned to normal business operations. - 149.
+FHFA's decision to direct the Companies to declare and pay Treasury's dividends in cash is a particularly egregious violation of its duties as conservator because that decision not only forced the Companies to pay out vast sums of cash to Treasury but also compelled them to make interest payments on subordinated debt that they could have otherwise deferred.
+When the Companies were forced into conservatorship, both had significant amounts of outstanding subordinated debt.
+Under the terms of their agreements with subordinated debt holders, the